AlexanderO07/MazeLiner/BreakDown.md

 ```
 - Purpose: This function allows the user to decide whether they want to generate another maze or exit the program.
 - while True Loop: Keeps the prompt going until the user provides a valid input (Yes or No).
-- Handling "Yes":
-If the user chooses "Yes", the program prompts for new maze dimensions and regenerates the maze.
+- Handling "Yes": If the user chooses "Yes", the program prompts for new maze dimensions and regenerates the maze.
 -generate_maze(): You would need a separate function like generate_maze() that wraps the maze generation logic.
 This would involve initializing the maze, running DFS, and embedding it in the extended maze (as done earlier).
--Handling "No":
-If the user chooses "No", the program prints a goodbye message and exits the loop, effectively ending the program.
+- Handling "No": If the user chooses "No", the program prints a goodbye message and exits the loop, effectively ending the program.
--Error Handling:
-If the user inputs anything other than "Yes" or "No", the program prints an error message and prompts the user again.
+- Error Handling: If the user inputs anything other than "Yes" or "No", the program prints an error message and prompts the user again.

 # What is a Depth-First-Search Algorithm?
 - Depth-First Search (DFS) is an algorithm used for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (or an arbitrary node in the case of a graph) and explores as far as possible along each branch before backtracking.